galizzie/galizzie.github.io/_posts/2016-8-16-Hello-World.md

 published: true
 ---

-My name is Lizette Garcia, I am a Software Engineer and I solve problems for living.
+My name is Lizette, I am a Software Engineer and I solve problems for living.

 The scope of my experience includes analysis, design, development and implementation of internet-based applications.
 My approach to solving problems is to analyze the status-quo and challenge it.
 I am a firm believer in constant improvement, I am passionate about doing things right and about learning.
 I am proficient in a variety of platforms and languages.
 I enjoy working as part of a team, but I am also a proactive individual with leadership skills.